Donaldttt/fuzzyy/README.md

 \     'exit': ["\<Esc>", "\<c-c>", "\<c-[>"], " exit fuzzyy
 \ }

-" FuzzyMRUFiles default shows MRU files that are in the current project " default to 0 let g:fuzzyy_mru_project_only = 0
+" FuzzyMru default shows MRU files that are in the current project " default to 0 let g:fuzzyy_mru_project_only = 0